Cast Iron Pork Chops with Apples

 For something green on the plate, I suggest bacon wrapped Brussel sprouts!

-The whole thing can be reheated over medium heat in a skillet on the stovetop, or in a 350°F. oven.
-Keep the heat at medium, otherwise, you’ll risk over cooking the meat.
+Apple pork chops can be reheated over medium heat in a skillet on the stovetop, or in a 350°F. oven.
+Keep the heat at medium, otherwise, you’ll risk overcooking the meat.

 It’s important to have your skillet nice and hot, getting nicely pan seared pork chops without drying out the meat through a drawn-out cooking process.